ajatkj/scriptable/README.md

 1. Configure the shortcut as mentioned below.
 1. Run the shortcut.

-## Shortcut Configuration
+### Shortcut Configuration - LSWeather

 1. Open the shortcut in Shortcuts app.
 1. Set the dictionary key value `layout` to one of the predefined values `'welcome'`, `'minimalWeather'`, `'feelMotivated'`, `'minimalCalendar'`, `'showMyWork'` and `'maximalWeather'`.
 1. Set the dictionary key value `apiKey` to your openWeather API key.
    - Note: if `layout` and `apiKey` are not passed from Shortcuts app, it should be defined in the LSWeather script.
 1. You can use either Photos Album or iCloud Folder to pick wallpapers for this script.
 To change that, look for the dictionary with `Photos` and `iCloud` boolean values and set either of them to `true`.
 Default is Photos.

-## Script Configuration
+### Script Configuration - LSWeather

 1. OpenWeather API
-   - Open the script in the Scriptable editor and add your openweather API key at `const WEATHER_API_KEY = `
+   - Open the script in the Scriptable editor and add your openweather API key at `const WEATHER_API_KEY=`
    - Get your own API key for free [here](https://home.openweathermap.org/api_keys).
 Account is needed.
    - Note: Value passed from Shortcuts app will over-ride the API key value set in the script.